 The project is Grant Aided by Biffa Award and Kirklees Council, which is supporting our work.
 Jo's family is also closely involved in the planning.
 The wood will be a place for people to walk, relax, and enjoy the natural enviroment.
 It will also be an outdoor learning resouce for local schools.
 Children from ten junior schools will be involved in planting and future care of the trees.

-After cleaning and remediation of the site, fences, entrances and footpaths will be created in Summer 2019 and hedging and trees will be planted between Autumn 2019 and spring 2020.
+After cleaning and remediation of the site, fences, entrances and footpaths are being created in Summer 2019 and hedging and trees will be planted between Autumn 2019 and spring 2020.
 This is a big project and SVCS urgently needs help from volunteers at every stage.
-Volunteers are needed - to clean up the site and remove old and broken fencing in May and June 2019 - to help construct new paths in July and August 2019 - to help plant hedging and trees between November 2019 and March 2020.
+Volunteers are needed - to clean up the site and construct new paths in July and August 2019 - to help plant hedging and trees between November 2019 and March 2020.

-NEXT VOLUNTEER SESSIONS- WEDNESDAY 10th JULY, THURSDAY 11th JULY and FRIDAY 12th JULY 10am-12 noon and 2-4pm each day.
-Wear strong boots, gloves & old clothes and come to the site entrance on Quaker Lane track (pictured above).
-We'll be making new wheelchair-friendly paths in the "field" section of the site.
+NEXT VOLUNTEER SESSIONS- SATURDAY 20th and SUNDAY 21st JULY 10am-12 noon and 2-4pm both days.
+Wear strong footwear, gloves & old clothes and come to the site entrance on Quaker Lane track (pictured above).
+We'll be making new wheelchair-friendly paths in the "field" section of the site, fixing benches in place and tidying up the wooded part of the site.

 If you could help us in any way, please reply through the "contact us" section on the homepage of this website.
 Thanks!